The Art of Not Making The New Artist/Craftsman Relationship - Thames and Hudson

 Description

-Michael Petry presents art by over 115 contemporary artists — including Takashi Murakami, Matthew Barney, Tony Cragg, Cornelia Parker, Grayson Perry, Ai Weiwei, Daniel Buren, and Carsten Höller — all of whom share one common trait: they do not always create their work entirely on their own.
-Instead, they often commission others to produce work on their behalf or use objects made by someone else.
+Michael Petry presents art by over 115 contemporary artists—including Takashi Murakami, Matthew Barney, Tony Cragg, Cornelia Parker, Grayson Perry, Ai Weiwei, Daniel Buren, and Carsten Höller—all of whom share one common trait: they do not always create their work themselves.
+Instead, they often commission others to produce on their behalf or use objects made by someone else.
 Original interviews with artists and artisans provide insight into this creative collaboration, which often results in breathtaking works in scope and ambition.
-This fresh, provocative, and enlightening approach sheds light on many of the most influential artworks of our time.
+This fresh, provocative, and enlightening approach examines many of the most influential artworks of our time.

-The Thames & Hudson manufactory was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad public.
-To reflect an international perspective, the company’s name combined the rivers flowing through London and New York, represented in their logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.
+The Thames & Hudson publishing house was founded in 1949 by Walter and Eva Neurath.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
+Today, still an independent family-run company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
-Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Headquartered in London, it has a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
-Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
+Initially, he worked as production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating across different markets and languages, enabling large print runs and reducing unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing company, establishing offices in London and New York in the fall of 1949.
+Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company with offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its extensive catalog includes thousands of fascinating and incredible titles.
-Many of these are collectible, limited-edition books.
+Its extensive catalog includes thousands of fascinating and remarkable titles, many of which are exclusive collectible editions.

 Attributes / Details